corbindavenport/imageshare/DEV.md

 ## Run ImageShare on a production server

 First, you need a server with Docker and Docker compose installed.
 I used the [pre-configured Docker droplet from DigitalOcean](https://marketplace.digitalocean.com/apps/docker).
 Then clone the ImageShare repository, and set up the required environment variables.
-You need an [Imgur API key](https://api.imgur.com/oauth2/addclient), the domain you will use in production, and your email address for Certbot notifications:
+You need an [Imgur API key](https://api.imgur.com/oauth2/addclient), and the domain you will use in production:

 ```
 git clone https://github.com/corbindavenport/imageshare.git
 cd imageshare
 echo "API_KEY=YourKeyGoesHere" > .env
 echo "DOMAIN=yourwebsitegoeshere.com" > .env
-echo "EMAIL=youremailaddress@gmail.com" > .env
 ```

 If you haven't already, set up a domain for ImageShare.
 If you want to retain compatibility with legacy web browsers, you may need to use an old top-level domain (e.g. `.com` or `.net`) instead of newer TLDs.
 The following DNS settings should be configured: